djansr1408/AtariGamePong/README.md

 # *Policy gradients* method

 The idea behind this method is to learn approximatively optimal policy \pi.
 This is done using simple neural network presented on Figure 2.
-The network will, based on the input, calculate probabilities for going up/down.
+The network will calculate probabilities for going up/down based on the input.

 <p align="center">
 <img style="float: center;margin:0 auto; " align="center" src="./images/nn.png">